gvenzl/dbpm/README.md

 **version:**
 &nbsp;&nbsp;&nbsp;**major:** Major version of the package
 &nbsp;&nbsp;&nbsp;**minor:** Minor version of the package
-&nbsp;&nbsp;&nbsp;**patch:** Path version of the package
+&nbsp;&nbsp;&nbsp;**patch:** Patch version of the package

 **dependencies:** dbpm allows you to specify depending packages that have to be present before your package is installed.
 This is the fundamental cornerstone of modularisation.
-If your package depends on one or more packages, specify those dependency packages and versions here to guarantee its presence.
+If the package you are providing depends on one or more other packages specify those dependency packages and versions here to guarantee they are present.
 &nbsp;&nbsp;&nbsp;**name:** Name of the required package to be present.
 &nbsp;&nbsp;&nbsp;**min (mandatory):** The minimal version of the package
 &nbsp;&nbsp;&nbsp;Only the `major` version number is required, `minor` and `patch` are optional.
 Whatever version is specified, dbpm will automatically check whether the version requirement is fulfilled.